QlikView Tutorial For Beginner – Latest Features & Components

 So, let’s start QlikView Tutorial.

 The reports are generated using the tool and the relationship between data is derived automatically by the QlikView software.
-Then it is analyzed by the enterprise’s management to take an important decision in order to foster business.
+After this, an important decision is taken in order to foster business by analyzing the enterprise’s management.
 All in all, QlikView is a data discovery tool that facilitates the creation of dynamic apps for data analysis.

 Let us go through the history of Qlikview first.

 - QlikView was developed by Qlik (earlier known as QlikTech).
 QlikTech was found in 1993 in Sweden.

 - Before 1996, Qlikview was called ‘Quik View’.
 It was a PC based software.
 The ‘quik’ was abbreviated from Quality, Understanding, Interaction and Knowledge.